naninovel/docs/docs/guide/localization.md

 The *source locale* can be changed in the `Naninovel -> Configuration -> Localization` menu with the `Source Locale` property. `Source Locale` property only determines the name (ID) of the locale associated with your source project assets and is used in the "Language" drop-down settings menu and related engine APIs to distinguish the locale.

 You can setup additional locales by creating a sub-folder inside `Resources/Localization` folder (the so-called *localization resources root*) with a name equal to one of the [RFC5646](https://gist.github.com/Elringus/db90d9c74f13c00fa35131e61d1b73cb) language tags you wish to add localization for.
 For example, to add a German locale, create a `Resources/Localization/de` folder.
-The "Language" drop-down list in the game settings built-in UI will automatically incorporate all the added locales. *Localization resources root* specific path can be changed in the localization configuration menu via `Loader > Path Prefix` property.
+The "Language" drop-down list in the game settings built-in UI will automatically incorporate all the added locales.

 Be aware, that you don't have to create a sub-folder in the *localization resources root* for the *source locale*.
-All the project resources outside of the *localization resources root* are used when running under the *source locale*.
+All the project resources stored outside of the *localization resources root* belong to the *source locale* by default.

+*Localization resources root* specific path can be changed in the localization configuration menu via `Loader > Path Prefix` property.
+Notice, that the configured path is relative to a "Resources" folder (not the "Assets").
+The resources folders are [handled in a special way](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html) by Unity; you can have multiple such folders stored anywhere inside the project assets for organization purposes.

 You can set which locale is selected by default when player first runs the game with `Default Locale` property in the localization configuration menu.
 When the property is not specified, the game will start in *source locale* by default.